Alan Dodd: Career

-From 10 January 1976 to April 1978 Dodd made 102 consecutive appearances which was ended when new manager Alan Durban brought in Manchester City's Mike Doyle.
+From 10 January 1976 to April 1978, Dodd made 102 consecutive appearances, which was ended when new manager Alan Durban brought in Manchester City's Mike Doyle.
 Durban reasoned that Second Division football required a more physical approach.
-Durban's decision irked Dodd, who said that: "It took the fun out of the game for me we only spoke about the opposition rather that how we were going to play, it was not good to watch or to play in".
-Stoke gained promotion in 1978–79 but Dodd felt undervalued and was transfer listed after refusing a new contract.
+Durban's decision irked Dodd, who said: "It took the fun out of the game for me we only spoke about the opposition rather that how we were going to play, it was not good to watch or to play in".
+Stoke gained promotion in 1978–79.
+Still, Dodd felt undervalued and was transfer listed after refusing a new contract.
 However, he settled his differences and forced his way back into the side playing well to earn the player of the year award for 1979–80.
 Dodd was granted a testimonial match against Port Vale in April 1982.
 In November of the same year Dodd moved to Wolverhampton Wanderers for just £40,000.
-He later said that "I was surprised that I went so cheaply, but I was relieved to go.
+He later said, "I was surprised that I went so cheaply, but I was relieved to go.
 I couldn't see a future at Stoke under Richie Barker, but leaving the Victoria Ground was the most upsetting day of my footballing life".

-At Molineux Dodd helped Wolves's gain promotion in 1982–83, but a poor 1983–84 campaign saw them make a quick return to the second tier 1983–84, though Dodd played well enough to win the club's Player of the Year award.
+At Molineux, Dodd helped Wolves gain promotion in 1982–83, but a poor 1983–84 campaign saw them make a quick return to the second tier 1983–84.
+However, Dodd played well enough to win the club's Player of the Year award.
 With back to back relegations looming he returned to Stoke in January 1985.
-Stoke were enduring a truly woeful campaign themselves and Dodd who had now lost his pace was regularly exposed by the speed of the forwards in the First Division as Stoke suffered an embarrassing relegation.
+Stoke were enduring a truly woeful campaign themselves, and Dodd, who had now lost his pace, was regularly exposed by the speed of the forwards in the First Division as Stoke suffered an embarrassing relegation.
 Prompted by journalist Peter Keeling, Dodd moved to Sweden playing for IF Elfsborg, GAIS and Landskrona BoIS over a six-year period.
 He helped Elfsborg win promotion out of the Division 2 Södra into the Allsvenskan in 1985.
 He achieved the same feat with GAIS in 1987 (though the division had been renamed Division 1 Södra).
 He returned to Staffordshire in December 1986, playing three times on loan at Third Division side Port Vale during the Swedish mid-winter break and also played in Ireland for Cork City in December 1987.
-He later played non-league football in Staffordshire for Rocester, Goldenhill Wanderers and Ball Haye Green.
+He later played non-League football in Staffordshire for Rocester, Goldenhill Wanderers and Ball Haye Green.